ontohub/ontohub/doc/webserver_configuration.md

 	RewriteCond %{DOCUMENT_ROOT}%{REQUEST_URI}.gz -s
 	RewriteRule ^(.*\.(js|css))$ $1.gz [E=no-gzip,QSA,L]

-The first block just says, that if the file /data/git/maintenance.txt exists and the URL path of the request does not start with the given aka "not-used-by-ontohub-web-app" prefix, it answers with an service error status and the content of the file associated with the given URL path in the RewriteRule.
-Note that ontohub's git service uses a similar approach - it doesn't accept any command as long as ${git.data_dir}/maintenance.txt exist.
+The first block just says, that if the file `/data/maintenance.txt` exists (where `/data` is just an example path which is called `$paths.data` from hereon) and the URL path of the request does not start with the given aka "not-used-by-ontohub-web-app" prefix, it answers with an service error status and the content of the file associated with the given URL path in the `RewriteRule`.
+Note that ontohub's git service uses a similar approach - it doesn't accept any command as long as `$paths.data/maintenance.txt` exist.
-The value for ${git.data_dir} can usually be found in config/settings.local.yml or, if this doesn't exist, in config/settings.yml.
-So using the same file in the first RewriteCond is recommended, makes the services behave consistent.
+The value for `$paths.data` can usually be found in `config/settings.local.yml` or, if this doesn't exist, in `config/settings.yml`.
+So using the same file in the first `RewriteCond` is recommended, makes the services behave consistent.

 The second block is there for unknown/historical reasons and the 3rd block as shown in the comments above to avoid double compression.